Egypt offers military training to Libya, cites Islamic State threat

 The national security official said there were signs Islamic State may be expanding its relationship with Ansar, citing a captured Ansar militant as telling his Egyptian interrogators an Islamic State fighter in Iraq had contacted him and sent money.

 That account could not be independently confirmed.
-Washington has designated Ansar a terrorist organization, but said in April it generally maintained a local focus.
+Washington has designated Ansar a terrorist organisation, but said in April it generally maintained a local focus.

 Aside from offering to train pro-government Libyan forces, Cairo is also willing to do business with former Libyan army general Khalifa Haftar in order to push back the militants, the intelligence official said.